 - Spanish: Brionia.

-- Environment: Common in forests and bushes in southern and Central Europe, especially near the banks of rivers.
+- Environment: It is common in southern and Central Europe forests and bushes, especially near river banks.
 It is also found in America.

-- Description: Climbing plant of the Cucurbitaceae family, growing up to 3 m high.
-Its leaves have five lobules, and spiral tendrils grow opposite to them, which stick to other plants and trees.
-It has white or bluish flowers.
-The fruit is a red berry.
+- Description: This is a climbing plant of the Cucurbitaceae family, growing to 3 m high.
+Its leaves have five lobules and spiral tendrils grow opposite them, sticking to other plants and trees.
+It has white or bluish flowers, and the fruit is a red berry.

 - Parts of the plant used medicinally: The root.